sylvestb/WLZ/README.md

 * output2.html: shows example2 building hubs of size 30-40 that cover the whole of London Please download the whole html file and open it - github fails to display such large html's

-# k-Means Clustering & Further applications: optimal CYP targeting
+# k-Means Clustering & Optimal CYP targeting
 The algorithm and related algorithms such as plain [k-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools... or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or Skills-Builder-style benchmarks).
 This can be particularly relevant for the creation of target groups for events or newsletters.

 The fundamental idea is to see each CYP as represented by N coordinates (e.g. 1/ longitude 2/ latitude 3/ communication rating 4/ problem solving rating 5/ self-management rating 6/ collaboration rating 7/ assessed interest in field X 8/ assessed interest in field Y ...
 N/ assessed interest in **** ), much like we saw schools represented by 2 coordinates (1/ longitude 2/ latitude).
 This is commonly known as an N-dimensional space (as opposed to the 2-dimensional space of geographical coordinates).
 It is then possible to identify the main characteristics of each cluster/CYP-group by looking at what is technically known as the "centroid" of each group.

-As a matter of fact the analysis of schools clustering into geographical hubs could also be extended to higher dimensions using non-geographical data, which would help identify other logical school groupings based on their specific characteristics.
+As a matter of fact the analysis of schools clustering into geographical hubs could also be extended to higher dimensions using non-geographical data, which would help identify other logical school groupings based on their specific characteristics and target them better with the programmes WLZ offers.

 Implementation of these techniques from the above example should be fairly straightforward.